 Understand the importance of self-care

 This session focuses on the importance of self-care and the prevention of compassion fatigue and burnout as a basis of ethical practice.
-Since taking care of ourselves as clinicians is mandated by ethics codes, it is essential for mental health professionals to consider their self-care practices on an ongoing basis, not only as new professionals but also along one's professional journey.
-We must take care of ourselves in order to provide competent services to clients.
-Ethical standards and ethical decision-making will be discussed, including consideration of ethical dilemmas related to compassion fatigue, burnout, and self-care.
-We will outline symptoms to watch for in relation to compassion fatigue and burnout.
-We will discuss and self-assess self-care practices, then develop individualized self-care plans.
+Professional ethics codes for human service professionals consistently reflect self-care.
+It is essential for mental health professionals to consider their self-care practices on an ongoing basis, not only as new professionals but also along one's professional journey.

 Learning Objectives: